IPVanish and PIA are two of the most widely recognized top VPN services in the VPN industry. But which one of them is

-However, both of these services are located in USA, which is a country with the toughest anti-piracy laws.
+However, both of these services are located in the USA, which is a country with the toughest anti-piracy laws.
 This can be an unnerving fact.
 So, to be completely safe, you might want to err on the side of caution and go for specialized VPNs for torrenting.

 Disclaimer: We do not encourage nor condone the use of VPNs to engage in illegal activities including copyright infringement.